deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A5 If-thens and conditions.md

 # If-then and conditions

-In our previous notebook, we showed how to group and aggregate time series data.
 In this notebook, we show how to use if-then statements and conditionals in Deephaven.

 Let's start again by simulating some real-time data.